dg-demers/busyppp/README.md

 #####  Overview  #####
 Busyppp controls wget to download files in the background somewhat like Microsoft's BITS, but specifically while you are web browsing.
-Busyppp is intended to maximize the bytes downloaded on a dial-up connection that is also intermittently
+Busyppp is intended to maximize the bytes downloaded on a dial-up connection that is also intermittently used for browsing.
-used for browsing.
-That way every minute of connection time to your ISP can be productive.

 Say you have a list of URLs of files to download.
 Maybe some ISOs, or some Ubuntu or Debian packages, or whatever.
 Now presumably while surfing the net you will spend some time actually reading webpages that have already loaded.
 Or maybe you will simply leave the computer temporarily for a short time.
 That's when busyppp senses you have stopped loading webpages and puts wget to work successively downloading files from your list.
 But then, you come back and begin loading a new webpage.
 Soon afterward busyppp will stop the current wget download (by killing wget).
 And now again, even later, the page loading has finished, and so busyppp starts wget again.
 And so the cycle repeats.
+This way every minute of connection time to your ISP can be productive.

 This strategy makes sense for any internet connection that is billed by minute rather than by bytes, and that also takes a significant time to connect and disconnect---like a dial-up connection!